Using Storybook with RedwoodJS - Lunchdev

 00:07:56 - Anthony Campolo

 So this is Storybook right here.
-Now you have on the left here, components, cells, layouts and pages.
-This is pretty similar to just our general folder structure.
-We have pages, layouts and we have components, except now we also have cells.
-And so what's cool about cells, as I was saying, we have these different states they can be in.
-So right now this is the success state and we're seeing both of our posts.
+Now you have on the left here components, cells, layouts, and pages.
+This is pretty similar to our general folder structure.
+We have pages, layouts, and components, except now we also have cells.
+And so what's cool about cells, as I was saying, is that we have these different states they can be in.
+So right now this is the success state, and we're seeing both of our posts.
 So it's mapping over the posts.
 And if we say, okay, what if we got an error?
-So we can just go click that and see what our error is.
+We can just click that and see what our error is.
 So we didn't have to actually feed in an actual error to see what you're going to get from that.
-And then same with the empty and the Loading states.
-If you want to design your little loading spinner or you want to have a funny little error message or empty message or anything like that, you can do that all in storybook and it's very easy to see what's what.
+And then same with the empty and the loading states.
+If you want to design your little loading spinner or have a funny little error message or empty message or anything like that, you can do that all in Storybook, and it's very easy to see what's what.

 00:08:54 - Michael / host